parthupatel/projectFRT/README.md

 # Future Ready Talent Project By Parth Patel | Pushti Parikh | Manan Samariya
 In fast pace of time today everyone is squeezed for time, people want to easily shopping without going to shop.
-The Website has ability to host allow a user to maintain the online shopping system.
-In the on-line grocery shop to provide many facilities like home delivery at the time, debit card/credit card/net banking/cash on delivery payments systems, add cart or remove etc.
+Our Website Provide A organic vegetable and fruits In the online grocery shop to provide many facilities like home delivery at the time, debit card/credit card/net banking/cash on delivery payments systems, add cart or remove etc.

 # My website Link
 https://gentle-river-08c401c10.1.azurestaticapps.net/index.html